President Biden Signs the Inflation Reduction Act into Law

 How does this bring down inflation?

 The law addresses growing costs in three ways.
 First, it intends to minimize the federal deficit, which is the gap between what the federal government spends and what it collects in taxes and income.
-When there is less money circulating about in the economy, there is less demand and fewer price increases.
+When less money is circulating about in the economy, there is less demand and fewer price increases.

 It will encourage the development of specific items, namely renewable energy.
 Having more supply than demand might help cut some costs over time.